Michael S. Hopkins: Expedition 64/65

 In August 2018, Hopkins and Victor Glover were assigned to fly on SpaceX Crew-1, the first operational mission to the International Space Station of the SpaceX Crew Dragon as part of NASA's Commercial Crew Program.
 The two were later joined by NASA astronaut Shannon Walker and JAXA astronaut Soichi Noguchi in March 2020.

 On November 15, 2020, Hopkins, Glover, Walker, and Noguchi launched on Crew Dragon Resilience, arriving at the Station two days later, on November 17.

 On December 18, 2020, Hopkins became the first astronaut to transfer from the Air Force to the Space Force in a ceremony on the International Space Station.

 On January 27, 2021, Hopkins' third spacewalk was a team effort with Victor Glover, lasting for nearly seven hours as they worked to upgrade the Columbus module.
 It was Glover's first spacewalk ever.

 On February 1, 2021, on the second spacewalk of the mission, and his fourth spacewalk overall, also with Glover, Hopkins replaced a broken external camera, upgraded two other cameras, and concluded a four-year campaign initiated by Shane Kimbrough and Peggy Whitson on Expedition 50 to replace the station's batteries.

-Crew-1 splashed down in the Gulf of Mexico on May 2, 2021, after 167 days in space.
+Crew-1 splashed down in the Gulf of Mexico on May 2, 2021 after 167 days in space.

+Retirement

+In June 2023, NASA announced that Hopkins had retired.
+In September 2024, Hopkins appeared as a commentator during SpaceX's live coverage of the Polaris Dawn spacewalk.